Animaniacs: Ratings and popularity

 During its run, Animaniacs became the second-most popular children's show among both ages 2–11 and ages 6–11 (behind Mighty Morphin Power Rangers).
 Animaniacs, along with other animated series, helped to bring "Fox Kids" ratings much larger than those of the channel's competitors.
 In November 1993, Animaniacs and Tiny Toon Adventures almost doubled the ratings of rivals Darkwing Duck and Goof Troop among ages 2–11 and 6–11, which are both very important demographics to children's networks.
-On Kids' WB, Animaniacs gathered about 1 million child viewers every week.

 While Animaniacs was popular among younger viewers (the target demographic for Warner Bros.'
-TV cartoons), adults also responded positively to the show; in 1995, more than one-fifth of the weekday (4 p.m., Monday through Friday) and Saturday morning (8 a.m.) audience viewers were 25 years or older.
+TV cartoons), adults also responded positively to the show; in 1995, more than one-fifth of the weekday (4 p.m., Monday through Friday) and Saturday-morning (8 a.m.) audience viewers were 25 years or older.
 The large adult fanbase even led to one of the first Internet-based fandom cultures.
-During the show's prime, the usenet newsgroup alt.tv.animaniacs was an active gathering place for fans of the show (most of whom were adults) to post reference guides, fan fiction, and fan-made artwork about Animaniacs.
-The online popularity of the show did not go unnoticed by the show's producers, and twenty of the most active participants on the newsgroup were invited to the Warner Bros.
-Animation studios for a gathering in August 1995.
+During the show's prime, the usenet newsgroup alt.tv.animaniacs was an active gathering place for fans of the show (most of whom were adults) to post reference guides, fan fiction and fan-made artwork about Animaniacs.
+One episode of Animaniacs even featured a caricature of show's own Internet fans.